-- Heritage Groups that have interests in specific countries (i.e., Japan American Society) - Civic groups (Rotary, Kiwanis, and Lions Clubs, etc.) - Agencies and Foundations - Travel Agencies - High School Alumni Associations - Professional and Business Clubs - Media (newspapers, magazines, T.V., and radio) - Sororities and Fraternities (local and national chapters) - Charitable, Ethnic, Religious, and Campus Organizations
+- Heritage Groups that have interests in specific countries (e.g., Japan American Society) - Civic groups (Rotary, Kiwanis, Lions Clubs, etc.) - Agencies and Foundations - Travel Agencies - High School Alumni Associations - Professional and Business Clubs - Media (newspapers, magazines, T.V., and radio) - Sororities and Fraternities (local and national chapters) - Charitable, Ethnic, Religious, and Campus Organizations

 Direct, informal appeals often work best.
 Be specific on how you intend to spend the funds (airfare, program fee, tuition, etc.).
 Include a photo or video of yourself with your request so that the receiver will establish a personal connection with you.
 Make donating as easy as possible (cash, check, or online donation) so that you're more likely to get an actual donation rather than a promise to donate.
 Don't be afraid to follow up if you haven't received a response!
-Enthusiasm, creativity, and perseverance on your part - and not fearing rejection - will likely take you a long way.
+Enthusiasm, creativity, and perseverance on your part will take you a long way.
 Remember that every little bit helps!